-In the Sixth Grade French class, students continue to use storytelling techniques, personalized conversations, songs, and communicative games to develop reading, writing, listening comprehension, and speaking skills.
+French and Spanish: In the Sixth Grade French and Spanish classes, students continue to use storytelling techniques, personalized conversations, songs, and communicative games to develop reading, writing, listening comprehension, and speaking skills.
 They acquire new vocabulary related to shopping, physical description, pets, clothing, food, the home, and the classroom.
 They also learn to use numbers from 0-100 and to tell time.
-Students communicate with our partner school in Brittany, France through several video conferences and pen pal letters.
-The class also reads the French novel Isabelle Capture un Singe Hurleur.
-Each chapter is read together chorally, and students act out the scenes to gain further meaning of the text together.
-While reading this novel, students learn about the culture of French Guiana.
+In the French class, students communicate with a partner school in Brittany, France through several video conferences and pen pal letters.
+We will be expanding the Spanish pen pal program as well.
+The classes also read the French novel Isabelle Capture un Singe Hurleur and the Spanish novel Isabela captura un congo.
+Each chapter is read chorally, and students act out the scenes to gain further meaning of the text together.
+While reading these novels, students learn about the cultures of French Guiana and of Costa Rica.

-Group: In Group, students rehearse for the music that they sing during many traditions at Far Brook.
+Group: In Group, students rehearse for the music that they sing during traditions at Far Brook.
 This Upper School choir includes all students in grades 6-8.
-The ensemble prepares the music of the Thanksgiving Processional, Stabat Mater and Other Voices, and the Spring Choral Concert.
-During their Sixth Grade year, students perform for the first time in a leadership role for these Traditions.
+The ensemble prepares the music of the Thanksgiving Processional, Stabat Mater and Other Voices, and the Spring Concert.
+During their Sixth Grade year, students perform for the first time in a leadership role for school events.

-Boys’ Choir: A Boys’ Choir, consisting of boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff meet weekly.
+Boys’ Choir: Boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff meet regularly to receive guidance and support for the changing voice.
 Repertoire is selected specifically for the musical range of male voices.
-The Boys’ Choir sings in Morning Meeting and performs at the Spring Choral Concert.
+The students sing in Morning Meeting and perform at the Spring Concert.

 Drama: Rome and the early Medieval eras are part of the studies during the Sixth Grade year and the class play is chosen from a library of Shakespeare’s plays with Roman or early Medieval settings, and from Ancient Roman comedies.
 The work challenges the students to imagine themselves living in another time.
 As the students take on more complex and challenging texts — Shakespeare plays set in Roman or early Medieval times such as Julius Caesar, King Lear, Cymbeline, and the Roman comedies of Plautus or Terence such as Phormio or Epidicus — the technical elements supporting the production, especially period costuming, become a larger part of the process, helping the students enter into the details of these historical periods.